didasy/qwen3-image-edit-runpod/README.md

 ### Model Loading Optimizations
 - **Float16 Precision**: Uses `torch.float16` instead of `torch.bfloat16` to reduce memory consumption
 - **Direct GPU Loading**: Loads the model directly to GPU for optimal performance
-- **Attention Slicing**: Enables attention slicing to reduce memory usage during computation
+- **Scaled Dot Product Attention**: Uses `AttnProcessor2_0` for better quality output (no fallback to attention slicing)
 - **VAE Slicing**: Enables VAE slicing for additional memory savings
 - **VAE Tiling**: Enables VAE tiling for processing larger images with limited memory

 ### Inference Optimizations
 - **Automatic Memory Cleanup**: Clears GPU cache after each inference operation
 - **Inference Step Limiting**: Caps inference steps at 50 to prevent excessive memory usage
-- **Attention Slicing**: Reduces memory consumption during the attention computation phase
+- **Scaled Dot Product Attention**: Uses more efficient attention mechanism for better quality output

 These optimizations can reduce VRAM usage by 30-50% compared to the standard implementation, allowing the model to run on GPUs with as little as 16GB of VRAM while maintaining good performance.